ML-KULeuven/klay/docs/index.rst

 KLay is a Python library for accelerating inference on sparse arithmetic circuits.

 At its core, KLay transforms sparse directed acyclic graphs into layers that can be executed in parallel.
+The design of KLay is described in our paper `KLay: Accelerating Arithmetic Circuits for Neurosymbolic AI <https://arxiv.org/pdf/2410.11415>`_, published at ICLR 2025.

 .. image:: _static/scatter_reduce.png
   :width: 400